 Stakeholders are people identified as potentially being directly and indirectly involved or affected by the CBT venture, and they need to be identified and involved in some way during the assessment process.
 Community members together with any external collaborators and/or partners need to work together to appraise the community's vision, needs and priorities and assess their 'fit' with tourism.
+CBT stakeholders could include communities that are in a particular region.

-Figure 2 below illustrates the range of potential stakeholders who may be involved in sustainable tourism and regional and rural CBT.
+Figure 5 below illustrates the range of potential stakeholders who may be involved in sustainable tourism and regional and rural CBT.
 More information on the different role different stakeholders can play in CBT is discussed in chapter 8 on 'Building Relationships with Tourism Stakeholders to Support CBT'.

-Figure 2 Sustainable tourism stakeholders
+Figure 5 Sustainable tourism stakeholders